How to use Cash Flow Settings: Impact of Planning Method

 To learn more, check out our article on Client Presets.

-Second, you can change this setting on a per-client basis in the Advisor Portal in Clients > click on the client to whom you’d like to make changes > Settings > Planning Method.
-(You can switch planning methods freely without losing any data)
+Second, you can change this setting on a per-client basis by opening a client's plan, selecting Gear Icon > Settings > Methodology > Planning Method.
+(You can switch planning methods freely without losing any data).

 There are three Planning Method options: